-The Anesthesiology Department supports a strong residency program and two fellowship programs.
-We currently have 56 anesthesiology residents, 6 pain medicine fellows, and 2 critical care medicine fellow.
+The Anesthesiology Department supports a strong residency program and two fellowship programs – Pain Medicine and Critical Care.
 The Department also provides clinical clerkships and didactic lectures for MS-3 and MS-4 medical students and numerous rotating services that learn from our knowledge and care.

 Message from the Chair

 Welcome to the Department of Anesthesiology at UT Health San Antonio.
 As Chair, I could not be more enthusiastic about the present and future of our Department.
 To meet our missions of teaching, clinical service, research and operational excellence, we are training some of the finest anesthesiologists, providing high-quality, patient-centered care, creating infrastructure for clinical research and data science.
 My vision for our department includes physician leadership development and an ACGME fellowship for health informatics in the coming year.

 University Hospital, our primary teaching facility, is a state-of-the-art tertiary care center that is responsible for both adult and pediatric level 1 trauma for all of South Texas.
 Last year we provided anesthesia services for over 18,800 cases including cardiothoracic surgery, hepato-biliary transplant, lung transplant, advanced neurosurgical cases, acute stroke interventions, orthopedic joint and trauma, as well as robotic and high risk gynecological surgery.
 We cover a robust women’s health service that saw almost 3,000 deliveries last year, many involving high risk maternal conditions.
 Our new 300 bed Women’s and Children’s Hospital will be open in 2022.
 The growth target for 2022 is projected to surpass 5,000 deliveries per year.
 Starting in the Fall of 2022, our critical care anesthesiologists will help lead a new intensive care unit intended to provide care for post-transplant (liver and kidney) and cardiac surgery patients.
 This will add to a more critical care experience, knowledge and exposure for our residents.
 San Antonio is one of the fastest growing cities in the U.S. and University Hospital is building to meet our community’s future health care needs.
 In addition our hospital system is consistently ranked as the best hospital in San Antonio by US News and World Report.